-The outline of Mendelsohn's 1924 visit to the United States has been well established by other writers.
-Mendelsohn's first book, Amerika: Bilderbuch eines Architekten, has itself drawn even greater attention, having attracted the notice of architects, critics, and historians from the moment of its original publication in 1926.
-One writer has called Amerika "the twenties' most sophisticated and most comprehensive attempt to use photography to decipher the metropolis - not only identifying the major forces shaping it but vividly conveying the new kinds of spatial feeling it engendered."
-For the Russian designer El Lissitzky, a friend of Mendelsohn's, the volume "thrills us like a dramatic film.
+The outline of Mendelsohn's 1924 visit to the United States has been well established by other writers.30 Mendelsohn's first book, Amerika: Bilderbuch eines Architekten, has itself drawn even greater attention, having attracted the notice of architects, critics, and historians from the moment of its original publication in 1926.
+One writer has called Amerika "the twenties' most sophisticated and most comprehensive attempt to use photography to decipher the metropolis - not only identifying the major forces shaping it but vividly conveying the new kinds of spatial feeling it engendered."31 For the Russian designer El Lissitzky, a friend of Mendelsohn's, the volume "thrills us like a dramatic film.
 Before our eyes move pictures that are absolutely unique.
-In order to understand some of the photographs you must lift the book over your head and rotate it [Figure 12]."
+In order to understand some of the photographs you must lift the book over your head and rotate it [Figure 12]."32 And Mendelsohn's own feelings for his photographs' impact were unequivocal, tempered only by his ambivalence towards their audience: "[N]othing appeals more readily to modern man than pictures.
+He wants to understand, but quickly, clearly, without a lot of furrowing of brows and mysticism.
+And with all this the world is mysterious as never before, impenetrable and full of daring possibilities."33

 Visits to New York, Buffalo, Detroit, and Chicago brought Mendelsohn in direct contact with many of the structures already known to the architectural avant-garde, including skyscrapers, grain silos, automotive factories, and commercial buildings [Figure 13].
 What made Mendelsohn's book so influential was the directness with which he presented his material.
 With little support from verbal captions, Amerika illustrated these subjects with a compositional sensibility legible to its European audiences as the formal method of the avant-garde: haphazard juxtaposition, attenuated proportion, and asymmetrical placement within the picture frame.
-Jean-Louis Cohen has written of a cultural "horizon of reception," relating to established German perceptions about the United States, yet one must include among those expectations too the "visual language" of modernism.
-In
+Jean-Louis Cohen has written of a cultural "horizon

-&lt;sup>28 Anthony David, The Patron: A Life of Salman Schocken (New York: Henry Holt and Company, 2003), 145; Gilbert Herbert and Liliane Richter, op. cit., 67-71.
+28 Anthony David, The Patron: A Life of Salman Schocken (New York: Henry Holt and Company, 2003), 145; Gilbert Herbert and Liliane Richter, op. cit., 67-71.

-&lt;sup>29 Samson, op. cit., 183.
+29 Samson, op. cit., 183.

-&lt;sup>30 James, op. cit., 57-70.
+30 James, op. cit., 57-70.
 See also Jean-Louis Cohen, Scenes of the World to Come (Paris: Flammarion, 1995), 85-98.

-&lt;sup>31 Christopher Phillips, "Twenties Photography: Mastering Urban Space," in The 1920s: Age of the Metropolis, ed.
+31 Christopher Phillips, "Twenties Photography: Mastering Urban Space," in The 1920s: Age of the Metropolis, ed.
 Jean Clair (Montreal: The Montreal Museum of Fine Arts, 1991), 218.

-&lt;sup>32 El Lissitzky, "The Architect's Eye: A review of Erich Mendelsohn's America," in Photography in the Modern Era, ed.
+32 El Lissitzky, "The Architect's Eye: A review of Erich Mendelsohn's America," in Photography in the Modern Era, ed.
 Christopher Phillips (New York: The Metropolitan Museum of Art, 1989), 221.